 Look for a BMX bike with tapered tubes

 Tapered tubing is a hot trend in BMX manufacturing and design.
 Tubes are classified as tapered when their overall diameter gets smaller from one end to the other.
 These days, many seat stays and chain stays are made with tapered tubes.
-Tapered design allows for more clearance for tyres and gives BMX bikes a cleaner aesthetic.
-Tubes may be crafted from aluminium, steel or titanium tubing.
+Tapered design allows for more clearance for tires and gives BMX bikes a cleaner aesthetic.
+Tubes may be crafted from aluminum, steel or titanium tubing.
 Titanium is pricier, but it delivers plenty of advantages, including its light weight, durability, strength and damping.
 Titanium makes a bike more reactive to its rider.
 No matter what material you choose, you should go for tapered tubes.

-Go for lighter and bigger tyres
+Go for lighter and bigger tires

 Search for a model with plastic pegs